neilstockbridge/6502-computer/R2/README.md

 There are modules for:

-  - The 6502
+  - The 6502 (White solder mask in the photo.
+The resistor is a pull-up on NMI that I forgot)
-  - A 128K SRAM, although 512K is available in the same footprint so that would have been a better choice
+  - A 128K SRAM, although 512K is available in the same footprint so that would have been a better choice (Green mask in the photo)
-  - A "Monitor" AVR that can be instructed via RS-232 to suspend the 6502, read and write to the SRAM and reset the 6502
+  - A "Monitor" AVR that can be instructed via RS-232 to suspend the 6502, read and write to the SRAM and reset the 6502 (Purple mask)
-  - An adapter from the Lattice HX8K development board headers to the bus
+  - An adapter from the Lattice HX8K development board headers to the bus (Yellow)

+The photo also shows a flash chip on a breadboard, accessed via SPI.

 The FPGA provides: